markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 - Other models: no assumption
 	- Better spread of values may benefit performance

-speaking of numerical variables instead what we normally consider when building machine and mothers

-is the distribution of the vibes.

-What do I mean by this linear motors assume that the variables follow a Gaussian distribution.

-So if the variables in our data sets are not Gaussian we may choose to apply some transformations.
+Speaking of numerical variables instead, what we normally consider when building machine and models is the distribution of the variables.
+What do I mean by this? linear models assume that the variables follow a Gaussian distribution.
+So if the variables in our data sets are not Gaussian, we may choose to apply some transformations.

-Other mothers like support vector machines and neural networks do not make any variable assumptions.

-However a better spread of the values over a larger range tends to improve the predictive performance
+Other models like support vector machines and neural networks do not make any variable assumptions.
+However, a better spread of the values over a larger range tends to improve the predictive performance

 of these algorithms.